← All workflows

 • Generate designee assignment matrices and preparation playbooks

-• Extract and preserve binding corporate admissions for summary judgment or trial
+• Extract and preserve binding corporate admissions for summary judgment

 Required documents